ACA Frequently Asked Questions

 Q: Why should I review my plan each year before enrolling?

 You should look at all your options before renewing the plan you have.
 The monthly premium could have gone up, making it too expensive for you.
-If you don’t make changes during open enrollment, you will have to stay in that plan for the rest of the year, unless you had a life changing event that qualified you for a special enrollment period.
+If you don’t make changes during open enrollment, you will have to stay in that plan for the rest of the year, unless you had a life changing event that qualified you for a special enrollment period (SEP).

 Q: If I don’t sign up for health insurance from my job, can I get an advanced premium tax credit (APTC) through an ACA plan?

+If the job-based plan meets minimum value standards and is considered affordable, you would not be eligible for a tax credit.
 Most job-based plans do meet the minimum value standard.
 Ask your employer or look at the Statement of Benefits and Coverage from your employer.

 Q: I receive unemployment compensation.
 Can I enroll in an ACA marketplace plan?